-Getting to know the people you work with helps build connections and form positive and productive relationships.
+Getting to know the people you work with helps build connections and form friendly and productive relationships.
 A good way you can do this is by asking your workmates ‘getting to know you’ questions.

 Having friendly working relationships with colleagues is a great way to foster opportunities for collaboration, and do your part to create a positive workplace culture.
 To help you get the conversation started, we’ve created a list of icebreaker questions for work and provided examples of appropriate times you can ask them.